 You can play MOBA’s such as LOL or DOTA 2 at medium-high settings on the built-in onboard graphics.
 The 7th generation of Intel Core-I series mobile CPUs come with some very formidable onboard graphics (Intel HD series graphics for Intel CPU’s and AMD R5/R7 series graphics for AMD APU’s) that rival the low-end previous generation NVIDIA and AMD dedicated mobile graphics in terms of graphical rendering power.

 Without wasting any more time, let us get into the actual list of sub 700-dollar gaming laptops.
 Take your pick based on your needs and the games that you plan on playing, also consider the activities other than gaming that you plan on doing.

 For video editing and encoding, we suggest getting the latest CPU from Intel with as much RAM as you can pack (for pure gaming purposes, just a single SSD will suffice but get a SSD+HDD or a 1TB (minimum) and above HDD if you plan on using the laptop for storing college work, movies, songs, photos, etc.).

-Here Is the Best Gaming Laptop Priced Under 700- Latest & Recommended
+Here are the Best Gaming Laptops Priced Under 700- Latest & Recommended

 If gaming performance is all that you care about, then stop reading this article and go buy this laptop right now.
 We challenge you to find another laptop that offers similar specs at this price, and don’t forget the fact that this laptop even features a custom design SteelSeries gaming keyboard developed exclusively for MSI.
 It also includes Nahimic audio and a 15.6” FHD eDP Vivid Color display that boast 94% NTSC color accuracy.